tushar-nayak/tushar-nayak.github.io/_pages/projects.md

 description: expanding on my homepage...
 nav: true
 nav_order: 3
-display_categories: [at carnegie mellon, at manipal, coursework projects, other]
+display_categories: [at carnegie mellon, at manipal, other]
 horizontal: false
 ---